JuroOravec/crawlee-one/docs/playbook-12-source-control.md

    }
    ```

-   Or if we need more control, or need to make a POST request, we can use `inputExtendFromFunction`:
+   Or if we need more control, or we need to make a POST request or include auth credentials, we can use `inputExtendFromFunction`:

    ```json
    {